mrmonkington/gn-django/docs/source/jinja_templates/loaders.rst

   * **sequential lookup** - ``base.html`` - this will attempt to find the `base.html`
     template by trying all of the loaders in the loader hierarchy, sequentially.
-    Note: If the other two methods fail, sequential lookup is the fallback.

 **Examples:**